GWX(GWX)

 Earnings vs. Price Decomposition

-ProprietaryGWX is up 32.3% over the last 12 months.
-The underlying weighted earnings growth of its constituents is +29.6%.
-The remaining +2.6% of performance is driven by multiple expansion (P/E inflation) — prices rose faster than earnings grew.
+ProprietaryGWX is up 29.0% over the last 12 months.
+The underlying weighted earnings growth of its constituents is +28.9%.
+Price performance is closely aligned with fundamental earnings growth — valuations are roughly unchanged.

 Earnings growth = weighted average YoY EPS growth of all constituents (capped at ±500% to limit outlier distortion).
 Based on 4% of fund weight with earnings data.
 Not investment advice.